“Alchemy” comes from the Arabic word, “al-khimia” or “al-kimiya.”

 The Egyptians are considered to be the foundation of European alchemy, but it was the invading Greek, and then Arabic/Islamic societies that conserved it.
 Little remains of original Egyptian texts – in fact, the earliest known use of the word “khemeia” was in a decree issued by the Roman Emperor Diocletian (c.
 300), to burn all such Egyptian books.

-Al-Kimiya: Notes on Arabic Alchemy: Chemical Heritage Magazine
+Al-Kimiya: Notes on Arabic Alchemy: Chemical Heritage Magazine.

 Al-kimiya spread throughout the Islamic Empire, to Spain and to the old Islamic capital city Toledo, in central Spain, during the years of La Convivencia (“the Coexistence”) a period of Islamic control but broad-spread religious tolerance in Spanish history from about 711 to 1492, slowly loosing ground over centuries to Christian forces making their way down from the north.